-Next, you will add in the egg yolks and vanilla.
-Then reduce your beater speed to low and add your flour, ground almonds, cream of tartar and baking soda.
+Next, you will add the egg yolks and vanilla.
+Then reduce your beater speed to low and add your flour, ground almonds, cream of tartar, and baking soda.

-Once the dough is well combined with the ingredients you will want to shape dough into 1 inch balls.
+Once the dough is well combined with the ingredients you will want to shape the dough into 1-inch balls.

 Place the cookie dough balls on an ungreased cookie sheet and bake for 8 to 9 minutes.
 Allow cookies to cool before moving on to the dipping of chocolate.

 Once your cookies are cooled they are ready to be dipped in chocolate.

 To melt the chocolate add chocolate chips to a microwave-safe bowl.
 Microwave the chocolate for 30-second intervals.
 Stir the chocolate in between intervals until fully melted.
 You don’t want to burn the chocolate because it will dry out.

 Now that your chocolate is melted and the cookies have cooled dip each cookie, one at a time, halfway on the front side into the chocolate.
 You can dip the whole half but I felt that it was too much chocolate for the cookie.